Attendance and Participation

 2. Set reasonable expectations for class based on class content, organization, methodology, and size.

-5. Report course abandonments to the Registrar.
+4. Report course abandonments to the Registrar as they occur.

-6. State within the syllabus any required activities outside of class hours that are used for graded participation.
+5. State within the syllabus any required activities outside of class hours that are used for graded participation.
 If the required activity falls on a specific date/time, the instructor must provide an alternative assignment, unless the activity is foundational to the course.
 If the activity can be completed over the course of the term and is not limited to a specific date/time, no alternative assignment is required.